What Is Syphilis?

 Complications associated with Syphilis may get congenital if they remain untreated for an extended period.

 - Gummas are most common in the liver.
 They can also occur in the brain, heart, skin, bones, eyes, and testis

 Syphilis and Pregnancy

-When it comes to the severity of infection, Pregnant women are on the borderline.
+Regarding the severity of infection, Pregnant women are on the borderline.
 During pregnancy, syphilis symptoms in female is a big red flag for the fetus’s health.
-To avoid disease spreading from mother to fetus is recommended that all pregnant females get screened for syphilis on their first visit to a gynecologist.
+To avoid disease spreading from mother to fetus, all pregnant females should get screening for Syphilis on their first visit to a gynecologist.

-The number of screening tests varies on patients’ symptoms; some people need to get a syphilis test in their third trimester, but others may need to get tested on the spot at delivery time.
+The number of screening tests varies on patients’ symptoms; some need a syphilis test in their third trimester, but others may need it on the spot at delivery time.

-Here an expert opinion is required.
+Here an expert opinion is necessary.
 Our expert doctors are here to help you get healthy pregnancy.

 Here are some risk factors that may lead to Syphilis during pregnancy: